 Somehow we make it to the University of Oregon.
 No hippies there.
 We ask about frats and get a tour of Fraternity Row.
 They’re all too fancy, Landis rejects them as inappropriate by Animal House standards.
 A student tells us we should check out Oregon College, on the other side of town.
 It’s more downtrodden.
 There are several frats that exude shabbiness.
 We go to Phi Kappa Psi, a three-story rambling boarding house with pillars in the front.
 The students are enthusiastic.
 The only problem is where to relocate the residents during the shoot.
 They suggest we rent the abandoned house next door.
 It’s a fraternity that failed.
 The Phi Psi’s will let us use their party room and the cellar’s ‘passion pit.’
 They’re excited to be extras in our film.
 Next door is another shabby three-story.
 Looking in the windows, we note that the place is totally trashed.

 Next we ask the Phi Psi’s where there’s a nightclub for off-campus partying.
 One of the younger frat boys directs us to a bar on Dexter Lake, outside Eugene city limits.
 He rides with us, sitting on my lap in the two-seat Roadster.
 He assumes I’m Landis’s boyfriend, being from Hollywood.
 His butt cheeks can’t help themselves and start twitching as he sits on top on my dick.
 My dick is happy to respond.
 While Landis negotiates with the bar owner, we find a secluded spot near the lake.
 I take out my frustrations from being unpopular in San Francisco on his ass.
 He confides it is his first gay experience.
 I reassure him that being fucked means he’s no longer a virgin.
 A little splendor in the grass turns into a major feat.
 He eagerly accepts full penetration as I slowly open him up.
 He soon has me riding him like bucking bronco.
 His enthusiasm knows no bounds.
-His name is Trevor; he must be a rich kid with that name.
+His name is Trevor; with that name, he must be a rich kid.
 We leave him back at his frat.
 He waves goodbye.
 I’m relieved to be rid of him.
 Landis knows what’s up but says nothing.
 We are sure to see him during the movie shoot.

 Our tasks complete, it’s time for pizza.
 No problem finding a pizza joint in a college town.